Chart Color Schemes

 Enmore demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Enmore is notably higher than national and state averages.
-57.1% of residents aged 15+ hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 37.1%, followed by postgraduate qualifications (16.3%) and graduate diplomas (3.7%).
-Vocational pathways account for 19.3%, including advanced diplomas (9.2%) and certificates (10.1%).
+Enmore's educational attainment exceeds broader standards, with 57.1% of residents aged 15+ holding university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This high level positions the area well for knowledge-based opportunities.
+Bachelor degrees are most common at 37.1%, followed by postgraduate qualifications (16.3%) and graduate diplomas (3.7%).
+Vocational pathways account for 19.3% of qualifications among those aged 15+, including advanced diplomas (9.2%) and certificates (10.1%).

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
-This includes 11.0% in tertiary education, 6.0% in primary education, and 4.5% pursuing secondary education.
-Educational facilities appear to be located outside Enmore's immediate boundaries, requiring families to access schools in neighboring areas.
+Educational participation is notably high, with 28.2% of residents currently enrolled in formal education, comprising 11.0% in tertiary education, 6.0% in primary education, and 4.5% pursuing secondary education.

 Frequently Asked Questions - Education